How to Obtain a Startup Visa for Japan

 The complete lack of the ability to know the market before making all the arrangements and making the investment is never easy.
 And these are enough to deter a foreigner from coming to Japan to start a new business.

-The startup visa facility of Japan was an initiative to address the challenges mentioned above to make it easier for foreigners to launch startups in Japan.
-A startup visa allows a foreigner to move to Japan to understand the market and to make all necessary preparations before actually putting in the capital in the business.
+The startup visa facility of Japan was an initiative to address the challenges mentioned above and make it easier for foreigners to launch startups in Japan.
+A startup visa allows a foreigner to move to Japan to understand the market and make all necessary preparations before actually investing capital in the business.

 What does the Startup Visa Facilitate?